Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

-As inspirations for the play, there are a few particular stories that may have influenced Shakespeare’s creation: Edmund Spenser’s Epythalamion, Ovid’s Metamorphoses, Chaucer’s A Knight’s Tale, Greek legends about Theseus and Hippolyta, and even the German poem The Buzzard (Der Busant).
+As inspirations for the play, there are a few particular stories that may have influenced Shakespeare’s creation: Edmund Spenser’s Epythalamion, Ovid’s Metamorphoses, Chaucer’s A Knight’s Tale, Greek legends about Theseus and Hippolyta, and even German poem The Buzzard (Der Busant).

 It is not clear when the play was first performed.
 Some scholars think it was written to commemorate an aristocratic wedding, while others think it may have been for Queen Elizabeth to celebrate the feast of St. John.
 But, we know it was first printed in 1600 by Thomas Fisher in quarto format.
-A quarto contains one hundred pages and is generally about 6 3/4 x 8 1/2 in (ca. 17 x 22 cm) size.
-A Midsummer Night’s Dream would have first been performed at the theatre, but we know for certain that the first performance at the Globe Theatre was on 1st January, 1605.
+A quarto contains one hundred pages and is generally about 6 3/4 x 8 1/2 in (ca. 17 x 22 cm) in size.
+A Midsummer Night’s Dream would have first been performed at the theatre, but we know for certain that the first performance at the Globe Theatre was on 1st January 1605.

 There is a lot happening in this play, but Shakespeare’s deft weaving of all the threads produces a variety of hilarious situations.
 The themes of identity, love, and its loss, sexual identity, feminism, and authority are all examined in A Midsummer Night’s Dream, making it particularly pertinent for our times.

 The action of A Midsummer Night’s Dream occurs in five acts, and centers on various storylines that revolve around the wedding of Theseus, Duke of Athens, and Hippolyta, Queen of the Amazons.
 First is the double love triangle between two couples: Hermia and Lysander, and Helena and Demetrius.
 Second, we have Egeus, Hermia’s father, who appeals to Theseus so that he will force Hermia to marry Demetrius.
-Third, we have the quarrel between Oberon and Titania, King and Queen of the Fairies.
+Third, we have a quarrel between Oberon and Titania, King and Queen of the Fairies.
 Fourth, we have a troupe of tradesmen trying to put together a play as entertainment for the wedding.

 Ay me!
 For aught that I could ever read, Could ever hear by tale or history, The course of true love never did run smooth.

 The play opens in Athens, where Theseus is planning the celebration of his marriage to Hippolyta.
 He had previously won Hippolyta’s hand by defeating her in combat.
 Enter Egeus, an Athenian, demanding that Theseus enforce the law upon his daughter, Hermia, by making her marry Demetrius.
-By law, Hermia should obey her father and, should she fail, her choices are to enter a nunnery, or be executed.
+By law, Hermia should obey her father, and, should she fail, her choices are to enter a nunnery or be executed.